Quick Guide to the Damage Types in D&D 5e

 Lightning and thunder are respectively caused by a high level of electricity and sounds.

-Thunder damage is a resounding and echoing sound or magic explosions that roars and stirs the earth causing damage to the auditory organs.
-In fact, are often associated with effects that make temporarily or permanently deaf affected creatures.
+Thunder damage is a resounding and echoing sound or magic explosion that roars and stirs the earth causing damage to the auditory organs.
+In fact, are often associated with effects that make temporarily or permanently deaf-affected creatures.
 Examples are the shockwaves and the soundwaves.

 Force damage is magical energy focused on a single point, in fact, this damage comes almost always from magic such as a spiritual weapon or the clash with a magical barrier

-Psychic damage is a telepathic ability that damages the mind of the victim, causing him a strong pain in his central neural system (the brain or an organ with a similar purpose).
-An example is the mind flayer’s ability called “XX” and the spell “magical missile”.
+Psychic damage is a telepathic ability that damages the victim’s mind, causing him strong pain in his central neural system (the brain or an organ with a similar purpose).
+Examples are the mind flayer’s “Mind Blast” ability and the spell “magical missile.”

-At this point, it’s important to explain resistance, vulnerability and immunity.
+At this point, it’s essential to explain resistance, vulnerability and immunity.

 The creatures in Dungeons and Dragons may have abilities that make them resistant, vulnerable or immune to some types of damage.